pineunity/apmec/README.md

 - provide advanced features like live migration, state management, and fast data processing

-- tightly integrate with OpenStack projects like Apmec (NFV Orchestrator)
+- tightly integrate with OpenStack projects like Apmec (MEC Orchestrator)

 The development of this project is still under implementation, therefore folks should consider the copyright